 Connelly’s essay was among the first academic musket shots fired on Lee’s standing as an outmatched but not outwitted military genius presiding over a Lost Cause — a reputation celebrated in fawning biographies and monuments like the ones removed earlier this year in New Orleans, Baltimore and other cities across the country.
 Even the mayor of Richmond, the capital of the Confederacy, is mulling what to do about its huge statue of Lee and other Confederate heroes on its iconic Monument Avenue.

 But no where has the fight over Lee’s image been more contentious than Charlottesville, where an August “Unite the Right” rally by white supremacists, neo-Nazis and Ku Klux Klan members ended in violence and the death of a counterprotester.
-On Saturday night, they returned with their Tiki torches to the statue of Robert E. Lee, which the city is trying to remove.
+The city is trying to remove its Robert E. Lee statue.

 But history is not set in bronze.
 It evolves.
 And though Lee remains an important, powerful symbol in the South, his reputation among scholars has evolved to the point that many either question or outright ridicule his stature as a battlefield savant.